pattern-playground/gangoffour/README.md

 # gangoffour
-Design Patterns Implemented in Simple Examples in Java
+Design Patterns Implemented with Simple Examples in Java